coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 * wordmatch object-names
 * wordmatch object-tagnames

-Spatial wires can be rendered, words/objects can be highlighted/scaled etc.<br>
+Spatial wires can be rendered between words/objects etc.<br>
 Some pointers for good UX (but not necessary to be XR Fragment compatible):

 9. The XR Browser needs to adjust tag-scope based on the endusers needs/focus (infinite tagging only makes sense when environment is scaled down significantly)